Skip to main content

 Scheme 3: Synthesis of intermediates 25 and 28.

-With 25 and 28 in hand, the acid and the free alcohol were coupled by Steglich esterification and alkyne reduction gave 29 in excellent yield as shown in Scheme 4.
-The ester was then transformed into the alkene which then undergo metathesis to 30 in 47% total yield.
-Fürstner et al then decided to reduce the double bond and 31 was achieved after deprotection.
-Oxidation to the dicarbonyl was followed by Wittig olefination, reduction and TBS protection to 32.
-Then, the PMP group was partially cleaved and Swern oxidation gave aldehyde 33 which was then propargylated and transformed into the final central fragment 7 in three steps.
+With fragments 25 and 28 in hand, the acid and free alcohol moieties were coupled through Steglich esterification.
+Subsequent alkyne reduction resulted in the formation of compound 29 in excellent yield, as shown in Scheme 4.
+The ester group of compound 29 was then transformed into an alkene, which underwent metathesis to yield compound 30 with a total yield of 47%.
+To further advance the synthesis, Fürstner et al. decided to reduce the double bond, leading to the formation of compound 31 after deprotection.
+Oxidation of compound 31 to the dicarbonyl was followed by Wittig olefination, reduction, and TBS protection, resulting in the formation of compound 32.
+The next steps involved the partial cleavage of the PMP group and Swern oxidation, yielding aldehyde 33.
+Subsequently, aldehyde 33 was propargylated and transformed into the final central fragment 7 through a three-step process.

 prorocentin-5.png